IECC Duct Testing

 Ductwork in Conditioned Space*

-For ducts to be considered as inside a conditioned space (IECC Section 403.3.7), such ducts shall comply with either of the following:
+For ducts to be considered as inside a conditioned space (IECC Section 403.3.2), such ducts shall comply with one of the following:

 1. The duct system shall be located completely within the continuos air barrier and within the thermal envelope.

-2. The ducts shall be buried within ceiling insulation in accordance with Section R403.3.6 and all of the following conditions shall exist:
+2. The ducts shall be buried within ceiling insulation in accordance with Section R403.3.3 and all of the following conditions shall exist:

 Priority Energy can provide a solution for all of your duct testing and sealing needs.
 Give us a call!